HAN-Siyu/LEOPARD/README.md

 ## How to Train Your LEOPARD

 The architecture of LEOPARD is fully customizable and supports data of two views.
 LEOPARD is better to run in an interactive mode.
-Examples are provided in `main.py`.
+See instruction in the juper-notebook file "manual.ipynb".

 ```python
 your_leopard = TrainLEOPARD(train_set, val_set, est_set,